offthedial/site/src/pages/posts/master-bracket-threshold.md

 ---
-title: Master Bracket Threshold
+title: Master Division Threshold
 date: 2024-09-28
 author: Wolf
 ---

 Hey everyone.

-With the new season of IDTGA there have been some changes to the master bracket.
-Below are the minimum skill floor to be in the Master bracket:
+With the new season of IDTGA there have been some changes to the master division.
+Below are the minimum skill floor to be in the Master division:

 - LUTI Div 5 (most recent season)